Current Federal Political Coordinators (FPCs)

 - Be willing to serve a term that corresponds to the elected term of their assigned official.

-- Participate in training session (Zoom Conference) – date TBD.
+- Participate in annual training session.

-- Meet all the “responsibilities” of the SPC (see State Political Coordinator Responsibilities).
+- Meet all State Political Coordinator Responsibilities.

-- Respond to All NMAR Calls for Action — SPCs are expected to respond to ALL NMAR Calls for Action they receive via email and by personally contacting their assigned Legislator.
+- Respond to NMAR Calls for Action — SPCs are expected to respond to all NMAR Calls for Action they receive via email and by personally contacting their assigned Legislator.
 As the New Mexico Association of REALTORS® key REALTOR® communicators with the New Mexico Legislature, SPCs are looked upon as leaders by their REALTOR® colleagues and should lead by example.
 After responding to a Call for Action, SPCs should encourage their fellow REALTORS® to do the same.
 Most Calls for Action will take place while the New Mexico Legislature is in session.

 - Advocate on Behalf of all REALTORS® and the New Mexico Association of REALTORS® — NMAR takes a non-partisan approach to moving forward legislation that is of benefit and value to all REALTORS®.
 SPCs must be prepared to remain neutral on the issues, removing their personal bias on the issues to advocate on behalf of the New Mexico Association of REALTORS®-supported issues 100% of the time.